 Fundamentals – Why Tiny Changes Makes a Difference

-James explores how we often ignores the small stuff, and claims that it’s the tiny changes that makes huge positive impact in the long terms.
-He shared couple of good concepts in here.
+James explores how we often ignore the small stuff and claims that it’s the tiny changes that make a huge positive impact in the long term.
+He shared a couple of good concepts here.

 1) Plateau of Latent Potential –